VLiamZhao/Car-Maintenance-Service/README.md

 # Car Maintenance Project by Can Zhao
 ## Description
-A Car Maintenance Service web application implemented by Spring MVC and Web Flow with functionalities including service listing, searching, and ordering.
-Simplified and streamlined database operations with Hibernate.
-Implemented JWT Stateless authentication security workflow.
+A Spring Boot and Hibernate based Car Maintenance Service Web Application
+1. Built a car maintenance web service by using Spring Boot and Web Flow with functionalities including service listing, searching, and ordering
+2. Implemented JWT Stateless Authentication security workflow
+3. Used Docker PostgreSQL image and Tomcat image to ensure the isolation of each module
+4. Implemented a consumer microservice to consume messages by using AWS SQS
+5. Deployed the application on the Cloud by using AWS ECR web service
+6. Tested and Deployed the application through CI/CD pipeline.
 ## Assumption
-Users are provided personal informations and car maintenance service information based on the authorities.
+1. Users can check or edit personal informations and car maintenance service information based on the authorities.
 2. The information is created before searching.
-3. The relation between user and their authorities is "Many to Many".
+3. Users can add maintenance services for their cars.
 ## Approach
 * Project Business Rules:
 1. Object: Car, Maintenance, Customer, Role